UGURSELIMOZEN/Datacamp/Projects/The GitHub History of the Scala Language/Readme.txt

 Project Tools

-In this project , I used Python with pandas for data manipulating  and with matplotlib data visualization for History of Scala Language.
+In this project , I used Python with pandas for data cleaning ,manipulating , merging  and with matplotlib data visualization (bar plot , histogram) for History of Scala Language.